lrq3000/pyugt/README.md

 ## How to install & update

-1. First, install Tesseract v5, installers are provided by [UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
+1. First, install Tesseract v5 (an open-source OCR engine), installers are provided by [UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
 Make sure to install the additional languages you want to translate from (eg, Japanese, there is support for both horizontal and vertical Kanji).
+Alternatively, on most platform, Tesseract can be installed with the default package manager, eg on Debian/Ubuntu: `apt-get install tesseract`.
+On Windows, [Chocolatey](https://chocolatey.org/) can be used: `choco install --pre tesseract`.

 2. Then install pyugt: